Timinator2000/Algorithm_X/09 - advanced techniques/04 - sudoku data structure.md

                     need_to_reduce = True
 ```

 The `while` loop will continue as long as at least one group is able to reduce the problem space in some way.
-Only after all 27 groups indicate no reduction is possible does the code exit the `while` loop and I’m sure you know what comes next, building the requirements and actions for Algorithm X.
+Only after all 27 groups indicate no reduction is possible does the code exit the `while` loop and if any cells remain unknown, I’m sure you know what comes next - building the requirements and actions for Algorithm X.

-# Reducing a Sudoku
+# How Much Reducing is Necessary?

-This framework cwill get you going in a good direction, but there is still a lot of code to write.
-You may have already completed all the Sudoku puzzles using Algorithm X, but there is a lot to be learned if you take on the challenge of solving those puzzles again using only logic.
+This framework will get you going in a good direction, but there is still a lot of code to write.
+You may have already completed all the Sudoku puzzles using Algorithm X, but there is a lot to be learned if you take on the challenge of solving those puzzles again using only logic this time.
+Fortunately, Sudoku has been well studied and a simple Google search will give us many strategies for solving a Sudoku by hand.
 On the next page, I'll give you a few hints as to what is possible on all the Sudoku puzzles using only logical, problem-space reduction.
 Later in the playground, I'll explore a few puzzles that need a combination of both to fully complete.